tornado80/jpamb/README.md

 ## Rules of the Game

-The goal is to build a program analysis that takes two arguments, a method ID and a query.
+The goal is to build a program analysis that takes a method ID as an argument, and returns a list of lines, each line consisting of a query and a prediction separated by semicolon `;`.
 A method ID is the fully qualified name of the class, the method name, ":", and then the [method descriptor](https://docs.oracle.com/javase/specs/jvms/se22/html/jvms-4.html#jvms-4.3.3), for example: